(1) In these Conditions, the following words and expressions have the following meanings:

 Increased Liability Cover Cap

-(6) The Carrier, its Sub-Contractors, and APC shall not in any circumstances be liable in respect of a Consignment, whether such Consignment has been delivered or not, where:
+(6) The Carrier, its Sub-Contractors, and APC shall not in any circumstances have any Liability in respect of a Consignment, whether such Consignment has been delivered or not, where:

 (b) where there has been criminal activity on the part of the Customer, Consignee, or the employees or agents of any, in respect of that Consignment.